 With Sergio getting sicker, Nallely Cerda and her close-knit family faced a difficult dilemma last August when hospitals in their South Texas town were overrun with COVID-19 patients.

 As a nurse herself, Nallely decided to transfer her father to Methodist Dallas Medical Center.
-She had heard from a friend how the hospital was offering effective treatments, such as Remdesivir and convalescent plasma.
+She had heard from a friend how the hospital was offering effective treatments, such as Remdesivir.